Patrick Little (neo-Nazi): Views

 Little has denied the Holocaust, referring to it as a "Jewish war atrocity propaganda hoax that never happened," and stated if he is elected he would make it illegal to raise money for Holocaust education.

 Little has gone on record saying Adolf Hitler was the second coming of Christ.

 One of his policy goals was to make an amendment to the United States Constitution to make it illegal for people of the Jewish faith to run for public office in the United States as well as additional legislation to mandate the death penalty to all politicians that voted in favor of foreign aid to Israel.

-Little has called the United States a "ethnically European nation."
+Little has called the United States an "ethnically European nation."
 He also routinely claims that the United States is a "Zionist-occupied government" that will "do whatever the hell Israel wants."

 Little stated that if he was elected Senator he would have moved to make all federal benefits merit based.

 Little also stated that he supports nationalizing big tech companies, such as Google, Facebook and Twitter.

 Little claims that the "top priority" of the Jewish people is to displace white people specifically, and that he believes Jews control the media, the entertainment industry and politics, and that "anti-Semitism is caused by Jewish behavior."

-Little called the Neo-Nazi website the Daily Stormer "too Jewish."
+Little called the neo-Nazi website the Daily Stormer "too Jewish."
 He is also an outspoken supporter of Christopher Cantwell.

 Little stated he is opposed to the idea of turning the whole of the United States into a white Ethnostate as proposed by Richard B. Spencer, rather arguing that the United States should be Balkanized.

 Little voiced support for Robert Bowers, the perpetrator of the Pittsburgh synagogue shooting, on Gab.